readyready15728/misc/awakemud-notes.md

   the lobby.
 - Lone Tusk at the Atlantean Foundation in Virginia Beach offers work for less experienced runners.
+- When Lone Tusk sends you against runners in Lysleul Plaza, head to the casino in the west and engage them at range.
+Most of them are on the second floor.
+The trail of dead bodies will lead you right to the Johnson and the purloined artifact.
+- Don't do Lone Tusk's Portland Mall run unless very prepared for the elite assassin.
-- Andrea Blue-Feather at Shore Lanes in Virginia Beach offers work.
+- Andrea Blue-Feather at Shore Lanes in Virginia Beach offers work (minimum reputation 1200).
 - Franklin Cromwell at the CDC Field Office in Virginia Beach offers work for less experienced runners.
+- Broadly speaking, the Winternight terrorists Cromwell wants dead are arranged from north to south when entering the sewer system near the McFarlane mansion.
+I believe there are three total.
+Search the bodies for the virus.
 - Natasha Watanabe at Crash Cart in Virginia Beach offers work.
 - Stein the Gnome is in an alley south of Gull Street in Virginia Beach and he does repairs.
 (May have to search in the future.)
 - Dennis Newman at Rosco's Pub & Grille in Virginia Beach offers work for less experienced runners.
+- The CDC run Dennis Newman offers is very difficult.
 - Jakob Gunderson at the Ford Motor Company in Virginia Beach offers work for less experienced runners.
 - Fausto's Surf Shop in Virginia Beach sells watercraft and water wings.